 - Accounts Receivables (amounts owed to the company)

 - Inventory (what remains to be sold by the company)

-Having too much inventory is also a risk if it can’t be sold timely.
+Too much inventory is also a risk if it can’t be sold on time.
 Today’s most valuable companies hold a lot of cash and equivalents.

-This prevents them from raising capital and being able to finance their own projects, such as research and development, mergers and acquisitions, etc. This is especially important for tech, healthcare, mining companies, and early-stage firms.
+This prevents them from raising capital and being able to finance their projects, such as research and development, mergers and acquisitions, etc. This is especially important for tech, healthcare, mining, and early-stage firms.